otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 6. <details markdown=1><summary markdown="span">Install `kubectl`.</summary>

-   Install and configure the latest version of `kubectl` on your system.
+   Follow this steps to install and configure the latest version of `kubectl` on your system.

-   - Downloaded the latest version of `kubectl` using `curl`:
+   - Download the latest version of `kubectl` using `curl`:
       ```
       curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
       ```

-   - Made the downloaded `kubectl` binary executable:
+   - Make the downloaded `kubectl` binary executable:
       ```
       chmod +x kubectl
       ```

-   - Moved the `kubectl` binary to the `/usr/local/bin/` directory to make it available system-wide:
+   - Move the `kubectl` binary to the `/usr/local/bin/` directory to make it available system-wide:
       ```
       sudo mv kubectl /usr/local/bin/
       ```

-   - Restarted your shell session to ensure that the updated `kubectl` version is recognized:
+   - Restart your shell session to ensure that the updated `kubectl` version is recognized:
       ```
       exec bash
       ```

-   - Finally, checked the `kubectl` version to confirm the update:
+   - Finally, check the `kubectl` version to confirm the update:
       ```
       kubectl version --client
       ```